prominenceai/deepstream-services-library/docs/api-component.md

 ```
 This constructor creates a uniquely named Custom Component and adds a [GST Element](/docs/api-gst.md) to it.
 Construction will fail if the name is currently in use.

+**IMPORTAT!** Elements added to Custom Component will be linked in the order they are added.

 **Parameters**
 * `name` - [in] unique name for the Custom Component to create.
 * `element` - [in] unique name of the GST Element to add.